Sapd/HeadsetControl/README.md

 `headsetcontrol -c` cut unnecessary output, for reading by other scripts or applications.

+`headsetcontrol -i 0-90` sets inactive time in minutes, time must be between 0 and 90, 0 disables the feature.

+`headsetcontrol -m` retrieves the current chat-mix-dial level setting.

 ### Third Party
 The following additional software can be used to enable control via a GUI